-Oh, those beautiful gardens showcased on Pinterest and the magazines!
-We want our own special garden, especially if we have a good space in which to create one.
-So a landscaped garden may be high on your priority list when you move into your new house.
+Oh, those beautiful gardens and pool areas showcased on Pinterest and the magazines!
+We want our own special outdoor spaces, especially if we have plenty of land in which to create them.
+So a landscaped garden or patio with a pool might be high on your priority list when you move into your new house.
 You go to the local hardware store, buy a bunch of tools and plants, and you start digging.

 But things can go wrong in the process…

 Things like poorly understood property lines, hitting utility lines or pipes, and flooding.
 These things are especially common when someone moves into a new home and knows nothing about the land, neighbors, or seasonal ups and downs of the property.